Articles

 3. Use reinforcement learning to optimize the model based on the reward model’s rankings.

 You can use any of these methods to fine-tune LLMs based on the use case and available resources.
-Now, let’s fine-tune an LLM for a sentiment analysis task using SFT.
+To help you understand how LLM fine-tuning works, let’s fine-tune an LLM for a sentiment analysis task using SFT.

 We will fine-tune the DistilBERT base model using the IMDB reviews dataset for sentiment analysis task.
 To do this, we will use the supervised fine-tuning technique.
 To begin with, let’s first install the necessary modules for fine-tuning.